Darkhyp/simple-calculator-python-beeware-android/README.md

 Problems:

 1. Didn't find how to change the minimum width of buttons in flex mode (a set of several buttons can overlap parent windows).
+2. Didn't find how to change the cursor position in TextInput:
-2. Font size in android is unchanged (in my case under Windows 10 with python 3.8).
+3. Font size in android is unchanged (in my case under Windows 10 with python 3.8).

 # Author Alexander V. Korovin [a.v.korovin73@gamil.com]